almazgimaev/sly-blog-multi-image-annotation-/README.md

 ![](tags.png) <!-- !!! change this image -->

-## How to work with Multiview images in Supervisely
+## How to work with Multi-view images in Supervisely

-Supervisely provides a convenient workflow, from import using the Application or Python SDK to annotation with the Labeling Tool, enabling the viewing and annotation of images as groups.
-Follow the brief guide below to import grouped images and multiview annotate them in Supervisely.
+Supervisely provides a convenient workflow, from import using the Application or Python SDK to annotation with the Labeling Tool, enabling viewing and annotation of images as groups.
+Follow the brief guide below to import grouped images and multi-view annotate them in Supervisely.

 ## Step 1.
 Prepare Images for Import